 5. Amazing Seitan Roast Stuffed With Shiitakes And Leeks, recipe from Isa Chandra/ The Post Punk Kitchen

 6. Match Meats, Stuffed Holiday Roast: Match Meats creates some of the most authentic, realistic-tasting vegan meats out there.
 At only $13.99 (serves 6), the Holiday Roast is one of the budget-friendlier options.
 Available in some stores and for order online.

-7. Field Roast, Wild Rice Cranberry Fig Roast En Croute: available in some stores, and many stores will special order for you.
+7. Field Roast, Hazelnut Cranberry Roast En Croute: available in some stores, and many stores will special order for you.

 8. Savory Country-Fried Seitan Cutlets with Spiced Breadcrumbs and Maple Marinade, recipe from Kathy Patalsky

 NEW!!
 The wildly popular plant-based meats company, Gardein, has debuted a knock-your-socks-off-delicious vegan Holiday Roast, pictured below: